node-organic/organic-oval/README.md

 1. `mounted` - only once tag is mounted and updated into dom
 1. `unmounted` - when tag is removed from dom

-Additionally any functions been passed to oval components as custom element attributes will be automatically subscribed to the component:
+Additionally any functions been passed to oval components will automatically subscribe:

 ```
 <my-container>